hassanzohdy/mongez-react-wizard/README.md

 `npm i @mongez/react-wizard`

+> Please note that a `.mongez` directory will be created `if not found` to store cached configurations.

 ## Usage

 The package works through command line for the time being, Here are the available commands.